 Two decades down the road, Samarthanam expanded and fortified to be recognized as an umbrella organization, offering services to hundreds of people with disabilities, underserved and women in distress majorly impacting the lives of persons with disabilities.

 Samarthanam promotes building of an inclusive society which provides equal opportunities, without discrimination, for the development of the visually challenged, disabled and economically underprivileged.

-Samarthanam, today, works across 10 offices, across 4 states, implementing 7 major programmes impacting the lives of over 25000 people directly and indirectly with its services.
+Samarthanam, today, works across 15 cities implementing 7 major programmes impacting the lives of over 50000 people directly and indirectly with its services.
 The organization aims to continue expanding, serving diverse sectors and embracing many more people in need.